andwilson36/react-portfolio/README.md

 ```
 - Make a mobile-friendly website which shows off skills with web design as well as projects and strengths

-- Hvae a link to personal GitHub, Twitter, LinkedIn and email as well as phone number.
+- Have a link to personal GitHub, Twitter, LinkedIn and email as well as phone number.

 - Should be able to download updated resume through website.